You can download detailed

 The start and finish line will be slightly upstream from the Toowong Rowing Club pontoon.
 The turnaround, which will be marked by anchored buoys, will be approximately 5km upstream of the start as shown in the map below.

-All crews entering the river will do so via the Toowong Rowing Club pontoon situated in front of the TRC lower shed.
+Crews entering the river will do so via the Toowong Rowing Club pontoon situated in front of the TRC lower shed.
 The Pontoon Marshals will advise crews when it is safe to depart the pontoon and safely make their way down river past the start line.
 At a point that the cox deems safe and while obeying any instructions of the Course Marshal the crew will row across to the northern bank to row downstream for the purpose of warming up and joining the start queue.
+Crews approaching the marshalling area from a club located along the Brisbane River (i.e. they didn't boat from the TRC pontoon) must ensure they avoid crews starting and finishing the race and other crews entering the marshalling area.

 The BBC pontoon will be available as a "hot swap" area for crews who need to swap rowers out of the boat.